 Bespoke training that you can tailor to include all the relevant elements for your organisation.

-I can put together sessions to suit your time and budget and based on anything from the comprehensive: a&im 1: Accessibility in Mind workshop in awareness, inclusivity and everyday accessibility solutions, or the a&im 2: Assisted Performances – workshop, which explores all aspects of the set-up and successful delivery of accessible events, or the a&im 3: Customer Service Awareness and Everyday Access workshop, a shorter session tailored towards customer-facing staff.
+I can put together sessions to suit your time and budget based on anything from the comprehensive: a&im 1: Accessibility in Mind workshop in awareness, inclusivity and everyday access solutions, or the a&im 2: Assisted Performances and Accessible events workshop, which covers all aspects of the set-up and successful delivery of accessible events, or the a&im 3: Customer Service and Everyday Access workshop, a shorter session tailored towards customer-facing staff.

 Or cherry-pick from all three!

 COVID-19 update: Although face-to-face training isn’t possible at the moment, I can still reach everyone who is currently working from home by using the Zoom platform!

 We’re not going to let a little thing like social distancing get in the way of improving our Accessibility – not least because some disabled people have to deal with a form of social distancing and isolation in everyday life, whether they want to or not.